mlcommons/dynabench/new_builder_evaluation/readme.md

 ## Setting up EC2 instance<a name="ec2"></a>

-__Note__: the cost of this service depends on the instance you choose and you can see the pricing list [here](https://aws.amazon.com/ec2/pricing/on-demand/)
+__Note__: The cost of this service depends on the instance you choose and you can see the pricing list [here](https://aws.amazon.com/ec2/pricing/on-demand/).

 ### Creating EC2 instance <a name="create_ec2"></a>